Knitschi/CPFBuildscripts/README.md

 # Welcome to CppCodeBaseBuildscripts

 Please note that this project is in an early, quick-moving stage.
-Interfaces are not kept stable.
+Interfaces are not stable.